The oldest public wildflower garden in the United States

 Leaves are triangular, 3 to 7 inches long and 3 to 5 inches wide, alternate, simple, with long pointed tips and straight to heart-shaped bases and curved (slightly hooked) coarse teeth on the margin.
 They are shiny green on top, pale green under, and have a long slender, flattened stalk which has 2 round glands on the top side.
 The leaf tapers to a long pointed tip.
 Fall color is a brilliant yellow.

 Seed: After pollination, the female catkins elongate up to 6 inches in length and the fertilized flowers produce an elliptical seed capsule, green initially, turning brown.
-Then the capsule splits and releases 7 to 10 seeds per ovary chamber, and which are attached to white cotton-like hair which are dispersed far and wide by the wind in early summer.
+Then the capsule splits and releases 7 to 10 seeds per ovary chamber; the seeds are attached to white cotton-like hair and are dispersed far and wide by the wind in early summer.
 Trees need to be about 10 to 15 years of age to produce seed.
 Seed germinates immediately.

 Habitat: Plains Cottonwood in its native habitat is found in moist bottomlands.
 It will tolerate a wide range of soils as long as they are well-drained.
 Trees require full sun and are generally shade intolerant.
 The root system is wide and branching and deeply penetrating to find moisture.
 This tree should not be planted near wells and underground water pipes.
 Plains Cottonwood does not sucker; it can re-sprout from a stump but not vigorously but is a vigorous self-seeder.